 Fully vaccinated passengers will no longer be required to undergo facility‑based quarantine.

 All unvaccinated passengers, including children between 12 and 17 years old, must undergo facility‑based quarantine until the release of a negative COVID‑19 RT‑PCR test result for a test taken on day 5 of quarantine.

 Unvaccinated children below 12 years old who are travelling with their Filipino parent must follow the entry, testing, and quarantine protocols that apply to their parent.

 Are there flights to the Philippines now?

-As of 21 October, the Philippine government is allowing Filipino nationals to leave the Philippines for non-essential travel.
 As such commercial flights are operating both to and from the Philippines.
 A search through Wego shows all the available international flights.